dimagi/django-cte/docs/index.md

 ## Materialized CTE

 Both PostgreSQL 12+ and sqlite 3.35+ supports `MATERIALIZED` keyword for CTE queries.
-To enforce using of this keyword add `materialized` as a parameter of `CTE(..., materialized=True)`.
+To enforce usage of this keyword add `materialized` as a parameter of `CTE(..., materialized=True)`.